Why Dogs Hide Under the Bed During Storms & Fireworks

 Conclusion

 Hiding under the bed is your dog's way of saying, "I feel exposed."
-By understanding the science behind their noise phobia and providing a structured, warm, and sound-muffling alternative, you can turn their night of terror into a night of restful security.
+By providing a structured, warm alternative, you can turn a night of terror into a night of restful security.

 Comments